erc-dharma/dharma/readme.md

 ##  Entry points

-There are four main programs.
+There are five main programs.
 On our server, they run concurrently and are managed by `systemd`, but they can also be run manually, independently of each other.

 Firstly, we have a server program.
 It is used for read-only operations: display, search, etc. It never writes to a database.
 The code's entry point is in `server.py`.
-The server is thread-safe (or is supposed to be).
+We do not use threads for concurrency, thus thread safety is not tested.
 It is possible to run several server processes simultaneously, if the backend supports it.

 Secondly, we have an update program.
 It is used for updating databases when people push to git repositories or modify our Zotero bibliography.
 This is the